Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

       - Depth Loss = 0.0130
       - IOU for Mask = 0.777
       - IOU for depth Image = 0.528
+      - Although loss value is reduced very much but the respective improvement is not visible in the predicted iamges and IOUs.
       - Below is the image which I got while training the model.
-      - Although loss value is reduced very much with this loss but the respective improvement is not visible in the predicted iamges and IOUs.

 <img width="1150" alt="L1SmoothLoss" src="https://user-images.githubusercontent.com/25937235/82765053-17511f80-9e31-11ea-9549-7bddd7cdcfad.png">